Houston vs Miami (FL) Players to Watch - Sweet 16

 - TV: CBS | Watch live on FuboTV

-Watch select March Madness games without cable on all your devices with a seven-day free trial to fuboTV!
+Watch college hoops all season without cable on all your devices with a seven-day free trial to fuboTV!

 Houston's Last Game

-In its most recent game, Houston defeated Auburn on Saturday, 81-64.
-Tramon Mark scored a team-high 26 points (and added zero assists and nine rebounds).
+On Saturday, in its most recent game, Houston beat Auburn 81-64.
+With 26 points, Tramon Mark was its leading scorer.

 |Name